We all want that, right??

 (And no, THAT IS NOT ME IN THE PHOTO!!!
 Just wanted to clarify that.)

-I like how the Kymaro Cami sits underneath the bra so it doesn’t reshape your chest area — I hate that.
+I like how the Kymaro Cami sits underneath the bra so it doesn’t reshape your chest area.
 You can actually remove the clear straps entirely, and tuck the tabs under your bra, and it stays in place.
 It’s more comfortable that way, as those plastic straps do dig into your shoulders a bit, and they are visible in tank tops.
 I used to only remove them when I wore tanks, but now I never use the straps.

 In the wintertime, I LOVE Spanx Tights under dresses.
 They are awesome for holding everything in place, and the tights are completely opaque so you can’t see through them.